Metaferya/pandas-challenge/README.md

 - [Scores by School Spending] (#scores-by-school-spending)
 - [Scores by School Size] (#scores-by-school-size)
 - [Scores by School Type] (#scores-by-school-type)

+# PyCity Schools Analysis

+**Analysis Summary**

+The PyCity Schools Analysis evaluates the performance of schools within the district by calculating several key metrics.
+These metrics include the total number of unique schools, total students, total budget, average math and reading scores, and the percentage of students passing math, reading, and both subjects combined.
+Additionally, the analysis drills down into specific summaries based on school type, size, and spending per student.

+**Two correct conclusions or comparisons from the calculations**

+Conclusion 1: Charter Schools Outperform District Schools.Charter schools consistently show higher performance metrics compared to district schools.

+Conclusion 2: Lower Per Student Spending Does Not Necessarily Mean Lower Performance.The analysis reveals that schools with lower per-student spending tend to have higher average test scores and passing rates.

 # Installation Instructions